-The scene that unfolded on a February night back in the year 1900 on Hog Island, Va. was straight out of the Alfred Hitchcock horror classic “The Birds.”
+The scene that unfolded back in the year 1900 on Hog Island, Va. was straight out of the Alfred Hitchcock horror classic “The Birds.”
 A flurry of unusual avian activity was in the air along the Atlantic Flyway in those weeks.
 A long and unseasonable stretch of warm weather had set a whole bunch of birds off on their northward spring migration far earlier than usual.

 Geese got fooled in especially large numbers.
 Then and now, such migrating birds sometimes behave strangely around lighthouses.
 Coming upon blinking beacons in the dead of night seems to have a disorienting effect on them.
 As noted in the digital archive of articles titled The Countryside Transformed: The Railroad and the Eastern Shore of Virginia, 1870-1935: